Baqend/guide/src/index.md

 ## Auto login

-During initialization the Baqend SDK checks, if the user is already registered and has been logged in.
-A new user is anonymous by default and no user object is associated with the DB.
-Returning users are automatically logged in and the `DB.User.me` object is present.
+During initialization the Baqend SDK checks, if the user is already registered and has been logged in before in this session and has not logged out explicitly.
+As a consequence, returning users are automatically logged in and the `DB.User.me` object is set.
+New user are anonymous by default and no user object is associated with the DB.
 ```js
 DB.ready(function() {
   if (DB.User.me) {